Your Guide to Parc Monceau Paris

 Sculptures, relics, and paintings

 The leafy pathways of the garden are dotted with statues and sculptures of painters, sculptors, and artists from various fields.
-The garden has a Renaissance Arch from the Paris City Hall and a small bridge modeled after Venice’s Rialto Bridge.
+The garden has a Renaissance-era arch from Paris City Hall and a small bridge modeled after Venice’s Rialto Bridge.

 The garden was a favorite of artists like Henri Brispot, Paul Michel Dupuy, Georges Braque, and Roger Guit.
 Claude Monet painted three tableaus in 1876 and two in 1878.
 Gustave Caillebotte also painted Le Parc Monceau in 1877.